Fake Reviews on Trustpilot

 Ignored, Dismissed, and Let Down by Trustpilot

+Trustpilot’s internal investigation, handled by their Content Integrity Team, was equally flawed.
 As soon as the review appeared, I flagged it as fake.
 As part of that process, I requested additional information from the reviewer to identify whether their experience was genuine.
 No response was received.
-This person has no other reviews to their name.
+This person has no other Trustpilot reviews to their name.

+The email stated that I could dispute their decision by clicking the "Dispute our Decision" link, yet no such link was present.
 In my reply, I explained the missing link but received no response.
-I sent another email a few days later but received no reply.
+I sent another email a few days later but still no reply.

+Later that day, I received a Customer Satisfaction questionnaire, which is only sent once a case has been closed.
 Only after contacting Trustpilot for the fifth time, and leaving two negative reviews about them on their own platform, did someone finally respond.

 We Fully Support Authentic, Genuine Feedback